-In the actuarial review, completed as at 31 March 2021, the Actuary recommended the employer contribution rate be reduced from 390% to 100% of contributors' contributions from 1 April 2022.
-Taking into account changes in the investment markets, Scheme membership post the valuation date of the report and the Board's review of the investment strategy, the Board recommended, and the Associate Minister of Finance accepted, a continuation of the current employer contributions rate of 390% of contributors' contributions.
+In the actuarial review, completed as at 31 March 2022, the Actuary recommended the employer contribution rate be maintained at 3.9 times contributors' contributions from 1 April 2023.
+Taking into account changes in the investment markets, Scheme membership post the valuation date of the report and the Board's review of the investment strategy, the Board recommended, and the Associate Minister of Finance accepted, a continuation of the current employer contribution rate of 3.9 times contributors' contributions.